PBGLMichaelHall/Py_QTL_Parser/docs/source/Rice_BSA.rst

 ::

    # Set the Working Directory to where VCF file is stored in file system
+   # In this case it is in a directory named RiceCold
 .. code:: r

    setwd("/home/michael/Desktop/RiceCold/")

 Vcf file must only contain bialleleic variants. (filter upstream, e.g., with bcftools view -m2 -M2), also the QTLseqR functions will only take SNPS, ie, length of REF and ALT== 1
 ==================================================================================================================================================================================